gotm-model/gotm-model-hugo/content/blog/check_netcdf.md

 <!--more-->

-The script is only useable for Linux and Mac users as the NetCDF libraries are included for Windows.
+The script is only usable for Linux and Mac users as the NetCDF libraries are included for Windows.

 Since NetCDF 4.4.1 a utility called - *nf-config* - is installed alongside the libraries.
 This utility is used by the GOTM CMake configuration to include necessary compile and link information (1).